Email Token Management

 The token is deactivated immediately.

-After revocation, npm install commands using the revoked token will fail with a 401 error.
-Update your .npmrc before revoking if you need to switch to a new token.
+After revocation, commands using the revoked token will fail with a 401 error across all ecosystems.
+Update your .npmrc, environment variables, and poetry configuration before revoking if you need to switch to a new token.